You will need a permit to remove most trees in LA County.

 - Special Habitat Value trees

 Over time, the number of indigenous trees in California has been reducing significantly.
 As a result, measures have been taken to ensure that such trees are preserved.
-These are trees with great importance to the ecosystem and are protected.
+These are trees of great importance to the ecosystem and are protected.

 - Common Park